cal-poly-csc530-2214/autograder-cpeterson_assigment5/README.md

 #endif
 ```

 As someone who is new to using Sketch, this seemed like a strange (but technically correct) result.
-I was expecting the result to be in the same form as the original code, but with the ?? removed.
+I was expecting the result to be in the same form as the original code, but with the ?? replaced.
+Seeing the code entirely remove the ``int t = x * ??`` line was concerning.